unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Arrangement:** The relative position of the rectangles that represent keys, either physically or virtually.
 A hardware keyboard has a static arrangement while a touch keyboard may have a dynamic arrangement that changes per language and/or layer.
 While the arrangement of keys on a keyboard may be fixed, the mapping of those keys may vary.

 **Base character:** The character emitted by a particular key when no modifiers are active.
-In ISO terms, this is group 1, level 1.

-**Base character:** The character emitted by a particular key when no modifiers are active.
 In ISO 9995-1:2009 terms, this is Group 1, Level 1.

 **Core keys:** also known as “alphanumeric” section.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
 Usually this equates to the minimal set of keys for a language as seen on mobile phone keyboards.